Open Account

 • ATR (Average True Range): Measures volatility and helps traders set stop-loss levels with more accuracy.

-In early 2020, oil prices collapsed during the COVID-19 demand shock.
+In early 2020, oil prices fell down during the COVID-19 demand shock.
 Prices broke below the lower Bollinger Band, and ATR spiked.
 This occasion highlighted extreme volatility.
-These signals helped traders anticipate larger price swings.
+These signals helped traders prepare for larger price swings.

 Agricultural Commodities (Corn, Wheat, Soybeans)